Last Updated: November 30th, 2021 at 10:10 am

 Choose Solar Power & Save

 POWERHOME SOLAR is committed to making solar power available nationwide at affordable prices, so that our customers can do their parts to help the environment and potentially see some savings on their electric bills.
 We are a leader in the solar industry, and our locally-based team of solar experts would love to chat about what your future with solar could look like.
-Get in touch with us today for a free quote on the right solar panel system for you!
+Get in touch with us today to learn more about how solar panels work or for a free quote on the right solar panel system for you!